andrew-codechimp/HA-Calendar-Event/README.md

 Calendar event helper for Home Assistant

-Allows creation of binary sensor helper that looks at the summary of the currently active events for a calendar, turning the sensor on if the summary matches that configured in the helper.
+Allows creation of binary sensor helpers that look at the summary of the currently active events for a calendar, turning the sensor on if the summary matches that configured in the helper.

 The description of the calendar event is available as an attribute within the helper.